Antennas and Beyond!

 - Modeling Helix Antennas in Axial Radiation Mode Using AN-SOF

-- Modifying a Grid/Surface
+- Modifying a Grid or Surface

 - Modifying a Wire